bthyreau/hippodeep/README.md

 The code uses the Scipy stack and a recent Theano.
 It also requires the nibabel library (for nifti loading) and the Lasagne library.

 To setup a working FSL environment, download from fMRIB.
+To setup a ANTs environment, get it from http://stnava.github.io/ANTs/ (or alternatively, from a docker container such as http://www.mindboggle.info/ )

 The simplest way to install the rest from scratch is to use a Anaconda environment, then
-* install scipy and Theano >=0.9.0
+* install scipy and Theano >=0.9.0 (`conda install theano`)
 * nibabel is available on pip (`pip install nibabel`)
-* Lasagne should be probably pulled from the github repo
+* Lasagne (version >=2.0.
+If not available, it should be probably pulled from the github repo `pip install --upgrade https://github.com/Lasagne/Lasagne/archive/master.zip`)

 ## Usage: